sebapersson/PEtab.jl/docs/src/Gradient_hessian_support.md

 ## Hessian methods

 * `:ForwardDiff`: Compute the hessian via forward mode automatic differentiation using [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl).
 * `:BlockForwardDiff`: Compute a Hessian block approximation via forward mode automatic differentiation using [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl).
-In general for a PEtab model we have two set of parameters to estimate, parameters part of the ODE-system $\theta_p$ and parameter which are not a part of the ODE-system $\theta_q$.
+In general for a PEtab model we have two set of parameters to estimate: parameters part of the ODE-system $\theta_p$ and parameter which are not a part of the ODE-system $\theta_q$.
 This approach computes the hessian for each block and assumes zero-valued cross-terms:

 ```math
     H_{block} =